-- 5.40.
-If you are unsatisfied with the conclusion of your complaint, you have the right to submit a review request of the complaint outcome by email to the HE Quality Officer at hequality@tameside.ac.uk (Please note that if you are an OU Partnership student and your complaint is regarding academic standards you should refer to the OU Review stage below.) - 5.41.
-You should ensure that your review request is submitted within 10 working days of the stage two outcome and your request should include evidence of one or more of the grounds given below: - A review of the procedures followed at the formal stage. - A consideration of whether the outcome was reasonable. - new evidence that could make a difference to the outcome and which you could not reasonably have provided earlier in the process.

-- 5.42.
-Your review request will be acknowledged by the HE Quality Officer within 2 working days of receipt. - 5.43.
+- 7.15.
+If you are unsatisfied with the conclusion of your complaint, you have the right to submit a review request of the complaint outcome by email to the HE Quality Officer at hequality@tameside.ac.uk.
+(Please note that if you are an OU Partnership student and your complaint is regarding academic standards you should refer to the OU Review stage below.) - 7.16.
+You should ensure that your review request is submitted within 10 working days of the stage two outcome and your request should include evidence of one or more of the grounds given below: - A review of the procedures followed at the formal stage. - A consideration of whether the outcome was reasonable. - new evidence that could make a difference to the outcome and which you could not reasonably have provided earlier in the process. - 7.17.
+Your review request will be acknowledged by the HE Quality Officer within 2 working days of receipt. - 7.18.
 The review will not reconsider the original complaint, it will only consider how the complaint was investigated if procedures were followed correctly and if the conclusion reached was reasonable.
-The original complaint will only be reconsidered if there is new material information provided at the review stage, that could not have been submitted previously (an evidenced reason will need to be given to why it was not put forward in the original case). - 5.44.
-The review will be conducted by an independent member of the Senior Leadership Team (reviewer) and invite you to attend a complaint review meeting.
-You will be given the opportunity in this meeting to put forward your review case.
-The reviewer will then consider your case and provide an outcome within 10 working days of the meeting to the email provided on your complaint form. - 5.45.
-If your review is not upheld your outcome letter will include a completion of procedures information which will conclude the college's complaints procedures (see Office of the Independent Adjudicator for Higher Education (OIA) section below). - 5.46.
+The original complaint will only be reconsidered if there is new material information provided at the review stage, that could not have been submitted previously (an evidenced reason will need to be given to why it was not put forward in the original case). - 7.19.
+The review will be conducted by an independent member of the Senior Leadership given the opportunity in this meeting to put forward your review case.
+The reviewer will then consider your case and provide an outcome within 10 working days of the meeting to the email provided on your complaint form. - 7.20.
+If your review is not upheld your outcome letter will include a completion of procedures information which will conclude the college's complaints procedures (see Office of the Independent Adjudicator for Higher Education (OIA) section below). - 7.21.
 If your review is upheld the reviewer will detail the next steps we will take to put things right in your outcome letter.